TAMULib/mod-data-migration/README.md

 }
 ```

+## Migration Notes

+The `parallelism` property designates the number of processes executed in parallel.
+Ideally this can be set to the number of the available cores but should not be set higher than the `spring.datasource.hikari.maximumPoolSize` from the applications.yml configuration file.

+Each *job* has a `partitions` property designating the number of partitions to divide a result set by when querying.
+Increasing this number increases the number of jobs waiting in the queue, for all jobs, and therefore the total `partitions` for all jobs should be no higher than `1024` (the max queue size).
+For a set of 200 rows of data with a *job* `partition` set to 10, there would be a total of 10 queries each of which would retrieve 20 rows of data in their respective result sets.

 ## Docker deployment

 When deploying docker, be sure to set the appropriate ports for your environment (make the guest port matches the port specified in `src/main/resources/application.yml` file).